Preventing Christmas, Yule Log, and Other Winter Holiday Fires

 In this guide, we'll show you how to stay warm, festive and safe from fires.
 And if something does ignite, you'll know what to do.

-Are Christmas Fires Common?
+Are Christmas Fires Common During the Holiday Season?

 How Many House Fires Are Caused by Christmas Trees?